swipswaps/cobbler/docs/user-guide/building-isos.rst

 The script mkgrub.sh
 ####################

 This script can create a bootable grub2 Bootloader in the EFI format.
+Thus it collects all modules and creates a bootable grub2 bootloader.
+The folder where this is executed is not relevant.

+To build grub bootloaders for other architectures install the packages and then execute the script against the newly installed directories. openSUSE has enabled you to do this but other distros may not decide to do this.
+If your distro does not enable you to do this you need to enable yourself for this.
+For this you need advanced grub knowledge, thus this is not part of the tutorial.

+This script must be ran after every grub2 package update.
+For the first time this script is run in the POST section of the Cobbler RPM.

 The script can be manipulated in the following way: